Frequently Asked Questions

 What is the pricing for pgEdge Cloud?

-Pricing for pgEdge Cloud is competitive with non-distributed DBaaS offerings in the range of $150-$180 per vCPU/month.
+Pricing for pgEdge Cloud is competitive with non-distributed DBaaS (Database-as-a-Service) offerings.
 Please email [email protected] for details.

-What is the pricing for pgEdge Platform Enterprise Support Subscriptions?
+What is the pricing for pgEdge Platform Enterprise Edition?

-Pricing for Enterprise Support Subscriptions is competitive with support subscriptions for comparable open source products.
+Pricing for pgEdge Platform Enterprise Edition is competitive with subscriptions for comparable products based on or derived from open source software.
 Please email [email protected] for details.